 We’ve worked in many fields including: banking, mining, energy, pharmaceuticals, media, agriculture and aquaculture, international relations, government and NGOs.

-Previously, he worked as a corporate and public affairs adviser at Edelman Indonesia.
+Previously, he worked as an international affairs adviser at Edelman’s Jakarta office.
 His practice focused on developing advocacy strategies to support major investments, public diplomacy and social interventions across the Indo-Pacific region.

 Patrick provided strategy, policy and communication advice on economic development programmes focused on regional connectivity and the fourth industrial revolution.
 He has worked extensively with intergovernmental organisations to steer private investment toward public infrastructure projects and provide digital literacy programmes to young people.